TangeRings/TangeRings.github.io/_projects/capstone.md

 ---
 layout: page
 title: Capstone Manager
-description: an AI-powered tool to facilitate the Capstone Project Managment and Evaluation process in higher education
+description: an AI-powered tool to facilitate the Capstone Project Managment and Evaluation process
 img: assets/img/meeting.png
 importance: 1
 category: Tools
 related_publications: false
 ---

 The purpose of the project to enhance one-on-one education by streamlining workflows, improving communication, and integrating advanced AI capabilities.
-For details, please visit the project link [blueq.ai](https://blueq.ai).

 <br>